nlivaic/OAuth2OpenIdConnect/readme.md

 - Reference tokens can get revoked either via a custom built admin tool to delete the tokens from IDP database or by revoking the token when logging out by calling the revocation endpoint.
 - In the sample project we revoked both the reference token and the refresh token.
 This takes two separate calls to the revocation endpoint.
 - Take a look at [GalleryController.Logout](src\ImageGallery.Client\Controllers\GalleryController.cs) on how revocation was implemented on logout.

+### Validating tokens

+- Done by the Open Id Connect middleware (on client) and Identity Server access token helper service (on API).
+- The following is just a brief overview of how both identity and access tokens should be validated.
+- Identity token Validation:
+  - Signature is validated.
+Each token is signed by the IDP using its private key.
+Client then fetches the public key and (probably) checks the signed hash sum.
+  - Nonce claim is checked.
+Must be the same value in both the token and in the initial authentication request.
+Used to mitigate replay attacks.
+  - Issuer must match the IDP.
+  - Audience must be target client's client id, `imagegalleryclient`.
+  - Expiration indicates a moment in time the token must not be accepted after.
+  - `at_hash` is access token's hashed value.
+Links the identity token and the between the identity token and the

 ### Other flows